-Switch from your normal vitamin to a prenatal when pregnant
+Switch from your normal vitamins to a prenatal when pregnant

-There are crucial prenatal vitamins for all mothers should take to ensure a constant supply of, but our bodies are under an additional strain on its organs and muscles during pregnancy.
-We need to change our vitamin intake to support our different needs.
+There are crucial prenatal vitamins that all mothers should take to ensure a constant supply of energy, as our bodies are undergoing additional strain on their organs and muscles during pregnancy.
+We need to change our vitamins intake to support our different needs.
 And the additional nutrient requirements of a developing fetus.

-You should start taking a prenatal vitamin as far as three months before you begin trying to get pregnant.
-"The egg starts maturing about three months before it's released, and it's critical that the proper nutrients are present during the earliest stages," says OB-GYN and reproductive endocrinologist Robert Greene, M.D., F.A.C.O.G., a fertility specialist at cny Fertility center in Syracuse, N.Y.
+You should start taking prenatal vitamins at least three months before you begin trying to get pregnant.
+"The egg starts maturing about three months before it's released, and it's critical that the proper nutrients are present during the earliest stages," says OB-GYN and reproductive endocrinologist Robert Greene, M.D., F.A.C.O.G., a fertility specialist at CNY Fertility Center in Syracuse, N.Y.

 Common birth defects caused by vitamin deficiency